BhallaLab/almirah/docs/source/user-guide.rst

 User Guide
 ==========

-.. currentmodule:: napi
+.. currentmodule:: almirah

 Installing
 ----------

-napi can be installed with `pip <https://pip.pypa.io>`_
+almirah can be installed with `pip <https://pip.pypa.io>`_

 .. code-block:: bash

-		$ python -m pip install napi
+		$ python -m pip install almirah

 Organizing the dataset
 ----------------------

 The first step to using any dataset is getting it in shape to allow manual exploration or automated retrieval of a subset.
-To get started, import the napi module:
+To get started, import the almirah module:

 .. code-block:: python

-		import napi
+		import almirah

-napi relies on two components to organize a dataset:
+almirah relies on two components to organize a dataset:

-- a :class:`~napi.Specification` object that takes in the :doc:`writing-configs/specification` config as an argument to describe the details of the specification to be abided by.
+- a :class:`~almirah.Specification` object that takes in the :doc:`writing-configs/specification` config as an argument to describe the details of the specification to be abided by.
 If no config is provided, the BIDS specification is used by default.